pedrocaseiro/projects/CardioRemote.md

 ## Introduction

-We are building a TV remote with embedded Electrocardiogram(ECG) and Photoplethismography(PPG) sensors to measure your heart rate, oxigen saturation and blood pressure.
+We are building a TV remote with embedded Electrocardiogram(ECG) and Photoplethismography(PPG) sensors to measure your blood pressure, heart rate and oxigen saturation.

 ## Description